 The 2013-2014 Mix It Up Model Schools have met these criteria:

 - They hosted a Mix it Up at Lunch Day in 2013 (it did not have to fall on national Mix Day, Oct.
 29).

 - They followed up with at least two additional programs or events on campus that sustained the spirit of Mix It Up.

-- They included different members of the school community (e.g., cafeteria staff, aides, administration, teachers or students) to organize Mix It Up.
+- They included different members of the school community (e.g., cafeteria staff, aides, administration, teachers and students) to organize Mix It Up.

-- They publicized Mix Day or celebrated inclusiveness with a variety of posters, announcements and other media.
+- They publicized Mix Day with a variety of posters, announcements and other media.

 - Their students and staff saw Mix It Up at Lunch Day as a success.

 2013-2014 Mix It Up at Lunch Day Model Schools

 Ann Richards Middle School

 ARMS students prepared for Mix It Up at Lunch Day with advisory lessons on tolerance and appreciating differences.
 They had “Jolly Conversations” at tables color-coded by Jolly Ranchers, and they got to mix it up with teachers too!